 KIS, regarding the possibility of classifying the pool leader as the beneficial owner, decided that in the cash pooling model used by the applicant, the pool leader will not have the status of beneficial owner in relation to the total interest paid by the applicant for receiving funds under the cash structure pooling because of his functions in this particular system.31 According to the Director of the KIS, this is not the same as exclusive power over the funds collected under the system.
 Only the economic owner (and not the administrator of the interest) can be entitled to the capital provided.
-The individual interpretation indicated that the status of beneficial owner can be attributed to the entity with the right to capital, in connection with which interest will be due together with the right to which it relates (with which it arises, e.g. a loan agreement).
+The individual interpretation indicated that the status of beneficial owner can be attributed to the entity with the right to capital, in connection with which interest will be due together with the right to manage it as the owner.
+It has been emphasized that interest is closely related to the right to which it relates (with which it arises, e.g. a loan agreement).
 Consequently, if the owners of capital on which interest is calculated are individual participants of cash pooling arrangements, then they can benefit from beneficial owner clause.